The Baltimore County Fire Prevention Code

 The main documents that are included as part of the County Fire Code are the NFPA 1 Fire Code 2009 ed. and NFPA 101 Life Safety Code, 2009 ed.

-The Code contains amendments, deletions and additions to the NFPA documents.
-In order to have a complete understanding of the Fire Code it is necessary to obtain these NFPA documents and review them in conjunction with the Fire Code.
+The Fire Code contains amendments, deletions and additions to the NFPA documents.
+In order to have a complete understanding of the code, please review it in conjunction with the NFPA documents.